aws-samples/sqlservertools/README.md

    - **Sql Server Authentication**

     c:\RDSDiscoveryGuide\RDSDiscovery.exe -auth S -login Login -password Password -Sqlserverendpoint c:\RDSDiscoveryGuide\in\servers.txt  -options rds

+   For Help with Commands:

+   c:\RDSDiscoveryGuide\RDSDiscovery.exe -options help

+## Ouput

-The discovery will take few minutes and will generate an excel sheet .
+The discovery will take few minutes and will generate an excel sheet ( note that the Tool will take a little longer with RDS recommendation included)

 The excel sheet will be  placed in c:\RDSDiscoveryGuide\out